MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex6_AttackSim_PW_attack.md

+---
+lab:
+  title: Learning Path 6 - Lab 6 - Exercise 6 - Conduct a Drive-by URL attack using
+    Attack Simulation training
+  description: Holly Dickson is concerned that some of the users at Adatum may require
+    training about avoiding URL links to familiar websites that are either fake or have been hacked.
+This type of attack is known as a Drive-by URL attack.
+With this type of attack, a target receives an email containing a URL link, and when the target selects the link, they are taken to a website that runs background code whose sole purpose is to gather information about the target or deploy arbitrary code to their device.
+As part of her pilot project, Holly has decided to use the Microsoft 365 Attack simulation training feature to determine her users' susceptibility to Drive-by URL attacks.
+  duration: 15 minutes
+  level: 200
+  islab: true
+  primarytopics:
+  - Microsoft 365
+---

 # Learning Path 6 - Lab 6 - Exercise 6 - Conduct a Drive-by URL attack using Attack Simulation training

 Holly Dickson is concerned that some of the users at Adatum may require training about avoiding URL links to familiar websites that are either fake or have been hacked.
 This type of attack is known as a Drive-by URL attack.
 With this type of attack, a target receives an email containing a URL link, and when the target selects the link, they are taken to a website that runs background code whose sole purpose is to gather information about the target or deploy arbitrary code to their device.
 As part of her pilot project, Holly has decided to use the Microsoft 365 Attack simulation training feature to determine her users' susceptibility to Drive-by URL attacks.